crypticCaroline/puppyplaymates/docs/features.md

 ### Report User
 * Has a field for the username they are reporting
 * Asks the user to enter a message explaining what they are reporting.
-When sent the user is sent a copy of the email to their inbox and the email is sent to PuppyPlaymates
+When sent the user is sent a copy of the email to their inbox and the email is sent to PuppyPlaymates.
+* If the user users, the report user button in the delete comment modal the username of the author will be passed through as a parameter and the username will be prefilled.

 ### Reset Password
 * Asks user for email address and send a random generated string to the user’s emails address if they are a registered user.